evishnu/Berkeley-Machine-Learning-and-AI-Module-20-Exercise/README.md

 └── README.md

 ## Enhancement Considerations: This notebook uses default hyperparameters for all models.
-#### You can further improve performance using cross-validation and hyperparameter tuning (e.g., GridSearchCV).
+#### Improve performance using cross-validation and hyperparameter tuning (e.g., GridSearchCV).
+Suitable for binary classification and healthcare ML demonstrations.
-#### Suitable for binary classification and healthcare ML demonstrations.
+#### Include other Models based on future learning and feedbacks

 ## Contact:
 #### For questions or collaboration, reach out at: evishnu.shukla@gmail.com